-Shagrir and William Bechtel suggest that Marr's "computational" level conflates two separate, albeit related, questions: not only "why", but also "what".
-On this view, Egan is focusing on the "what", whereas Anderson is focusing on the "why" [Shagrir and Bechtel, 2015, $\S 2.2$].
+[Shagrir and Bechtel, 2015, §2.2] suggest that Marr's "computational" level conflates two separate, albeit related, questions: not only "why", but also "what".
+On this view, Egan is focusing on the "what", whereas Anderson is focusing on the "why".
 We will return to this in a moment.

-Certainly, knowing what the goal of an algorithm is makes it easier for a cognitive agent executor to follow the algorithm and to have a fuller understanding of what s/he is doing.
+Certainly, knowing what the goal of an algorithm is makes it easier for cognitive-agent executors to follow the algorithm and to have a fuller understanding of what they are doing.
 I didn't understand that I was adding when my TA told me to enter certain data into the cells of the spreadsheet.
 It was only when she told me that that was how I could add two numbers with a spreadsheet that I understood.

 Now, (I like to think that) I am a cognitive agent who can come to understand that entering data into a spreadsheet can be a way of adding.
 A Turing machine that adds or a Mac running Excel is not such a cognitive agent.
 It does not understand what addition is or that that is what it is doing.
 And it does not have to.
-However, an AI program running on a robot that passes the Turing test would be a very different matter; I have argued elsewhere that such an AI program could, would, and should (come to) understand what it was doing.33
+However, an AI program running on a robot that passes the Turing test would be a very different matter; I have argued elsewhere that such an AI program could, would, and should (come to) understand what it was doing.30

-The important point is that-despite the fact that understanding what task an algorithm is accomplishing makes it easier to understand the algorithm itself-"blind" following of the algorithm is all that is necessary to accomplish the task.
+The important point is that-despite the fact that understanding what task an algorithm is accomplishing makes it easier to understand the algorithm itself- "blind" following of the algorithm is all that is necessary to accomplish the task.
 Understanding the task-the goal of the algorithm-is expressed by the intentional/teleological preface.
-This is akin to dubbing it with a name that is meaningful to the user, as we will discuss in $\S 5.3$.
+This is akin to dubbing it with a name that is meaningful to the user, as we will discuss in §5.2.

-That computation can be "blind" in this way is what [Fodor, 1980] expressed by his "formality condition" and what Daniel C. Dennett has called mechanical actions.
-IN ORDER TO BE A PERFECT AND BEAUTI-FUL COMPUTING MACHINE IT IS NOT REQUISITE TO KNOW WHAT ARITHMETIC IS.
-[Dennett, 2013, p.
-570, caps in original]34
+That computation can be "blind" in this way is what [Fodor, 1980] expressed by his "formality condition" and what Dennett has called

-Turing's...strange inversion of reasoning.
+Turing's... strange inversion of reasoning.
 The Pre-Turing world was one in which computers were people, who had to understand mathematics in order to do their jobs.
-Turing realised that this was just not necessary: you could take the tasks they performed and squeeze out the last tiny smidgens of understanding, leaving nothing but brute,
+Turing realised that this was just not necessary: you could take the tasks they performed and squeeze out the last tiny smidgens of understanding, leaving nothing but brute, mechanical actions.
+IN ORDER TO BE A PERFECT AND BEAUTI-FUL COMPUTING MACHINE IT IS NOT REQUISITE TO KNOW

-33[Rapaport, 1988], [Rapaport, 2012].
-See my former doctoral student Albert Goldfain's work on how to get AI computer systems to understand mathematics [Goldfain, 2006], [Goldfain, 2008].
+30[Rapaport, 1988], [Rapaport, 2012].
+See my former doctoral student Albert Goldfain's work on how to get AI computer systems to understand mathematics in addition to merely doing it [Goldfain, 2006], [Goldfain, 2008].